obuisard/docs.joomla.org/docs/guided-tours/views/tour.md

 A tour must include a least one step.
 Once a tour has been newly created, go to the tours list and select '0' from the Steps column.

+The first step of the tour is automatically made of the tour title and description.

 ## How to Access

 **System** -> **Manage** -> **Guided Tours**